CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/2-molecular-dynamics-deepmd/README.md

 Another way to characterize the errors is using the idea of a committee of models.
 This technique is of the utmost importance to characterize the **generalization error** of the models.
 We will use this idea in the context of active learning in [tutorial session 6](https://github.com/CSIprinceton/workshop-july-2022/tree/main/hands-on-sessions/day-2/6-dp-gen).
-Using the DeePMD-kit we can calculate the generalization error in the forces using the root mean square error (RMSE) between N models.
+Using the DeePMD-kit we can calculate the generalization error in the forces using the root mean square error (RMSE) between N models trained on the same data but different random seeds.
 This is done using the following lammps input,
 ```
 pair_style deepmd frozen_model_1.pb frozen_model_2.pb frozen_model_3.pb frozen_model_4.pb out_file md.out out_freq 10